Benj1bear/Virtual-Machine/ReadMe.md

 The goal is to make a template virtual machine so that modifications can be made to create custom grammars and forms I want for a custom programming language.

-I'm also considering adding functionality for compiling sections of text, tokens, or forms into machine code as well e.g. writing a compiler or otherwise transpiler (e.g. converts my code into i.e. C code an then compile that).
+I'm also considering adding functionality for compiling sections of text, tokens, or forms into machine code as well e.g. writing a compiler or otherwise transpiler (e.g. converts my code into i.e. C code and then compile that).

 # Note: